plaid/react-plaid-link/PUBLISH.md

 ## Publishing

+**We use the `xyz` NPM package to simplify releases.
+This library uses a feature that is available in Bash 4 or beyond, but latest versions of macOS ship with an older version of Bash.
+If you run into issues with `xyz`, use `brew install bash` to install a newer verison of Bash.**

 1. Create a branch to stage the release, for example `release-3.4.5` (Read [semver](https://semver.org/) to determine what type of version bump to use.)

 ```